jzumer/unlisp/README.md

 It was created as a learning project to better understand a theoretical bootstrap sequence from assembly language up: how small can a practical (for some definition) language be?
 Which parts are trickier or easier?
 Which parts take up more code (in development time and in instructions)?
 In addition, it was a way to learn about ELF and machine code and to get more familiar with x86\_64.

-In principle, only more primitives need be added to make it capable of self-hosting.
-This is left as an exercise to the reader ;)

 Provided here for those who might grasp something from it.
+Note that the code quality is very low, this is not a good example of an x86\_64 codebase.

 ## Example